 - Parents are not consulted and there is poor communication between the schools and home.

 - The pupil is 'forced' to move through exclusion or a hurriedly 'managed move'.

 - Communication between schools is poor or non-existent.

 - Paperwork is not passed on so receiving school know nothing about the child's needs.

 - A 'no-excuses' approach to behaviour is rigidly enforced from day 1 and child learns to fail straight away without any support to achieve good behaviour.

-- Staff don't have any ASC training and think they are 'doing it on purpose' (whatever 'it' may be).
+- Staff don't have any Autism training and think the pupils are 'doing it on purpose' (whatever 'it' may be).